Integralist/integralist.co.uk/content/posts/modern-js.md

 In the case of `--mode=production` the `webpack` tool will make additional modifications that means the `bundle.js` output is as efficient as possible (such as minifiying and obfuscating the code).

-Where as `--mode=development` will allow for the generation of webpack source map files (to aid you in debugging).
+Whereas `--mode=development` will allow for the generation of webpack source map files (to aid you in debugging).

 ## Conclusion